DarrenHobern/limerice/index.md

 image:
   feature: front-1600x800.jpg
 ---
-Welcome to Vidtech Services, a professional, frendly, locally owned and operated business located in the Waikato / Waipa area We provide electrical inspections of High Risk installsas well as the inspection and issuing of An Electrical Warran of Fitness.
+Welcome to Vidtech Services, a professional, friendly, locally owned business situated in the Waikato / Waipa area.
+We provide electrical inspections of High Risk work on new and existing installations and re-inspections for the purpose of issuing an Electrical Warrant of Fitness.
 (EWOF)
-WE also offer and EWRB approved safety refresher courses.

 <div class="tiles">

   <div class="tile">
     <a href="/inspection">
       <h2 class="post-title">Inspection</h2>
-      <p class="post-excerpt">Our range of inspection services will help ensure your safety and compliance across the electrical industry.
+      <p class="post-excerpt">Our range of inspection services will help ensure your safety and compliance across the electrical industry in the High Risk Area.
-        We specalise in the inspection of the following types of installations.
-Caravans, Campervans Motorhomes and other connectable installations.
+       We specalise in the inspection of the following types of installations: caravans, campervans motorhomes and other connectable installations.
     </p>
     </a>
   </div><!-- /.tile -->